atsepkov/RapydScript/README.md

 You could write this:

 	myArray = [i*i for i in range(1,20) if i*i%3 == 0]

-Which is not only shorter, but easier to read too.
-There are a few gotchas you might want to be aware of.
-RapydScript implements list comprehensions via a combination of `map()` and `filter()` functions, which are now part of the stdlib.
-For example, the above line compiles to:

-	var myArray;
-	myArray = range(1,20).filter(function(i) { return i*i%3 == 0; }).map(function(i) { return i*i; });

-I have not tested RapydScript with more complex list comprehensions, and given its current implementation (regex), it's likely to break when you start nesting them (however, this in general is a bad idea anyway, when your list comprehensions start getting incomprehensibly long, you're better off with a loop anyway).
-Second, RapydScript takes the `i*i` and `i*i%3 == 0` portions and inserts them into the output verbatim.
-This means that Python-only syntax, such as `i**2` might not get compiled correctly here, but `**` is not supported by RapydScript anyway, and I couldn't think of another case, so this is a low-priority bug for now (also, the work-around is quite simple, define a function doing the same operation before-hand).
-Which brings me to my last point.
-To accomodate filter() and map() syntax, RapydScript wraps this logic in an additional function call.
-So `i*i` becomes:

-	function (i) {
-		return i*i;
-	}

-This makes sense.
-However, this also means that if you write the following comprehension:

-	[stuff(x) for x in [1,2,3]]

-then `stuff(x)` also gets wrapped in an extra function.
-I'd rather deal with the overhead of an extra function call, however, than adding more special cases that could introduce additional bugs.
-The current list comprehension in RapydScript is not built with performance in mind.
-It does omit the filter() part if you don't include the `if` statement, and it always filters first, to reduce the number of elements it needs to run map() on.
-However, in the worst case scenario (when filter doesn't remove any elements), it will generate two extra arrays internally of the same size as original.
+**NOTE:** The rest of this section has been removed since the quirks it mentions have not been relevant since the old, Python-based compiler.
+Current implementation works just as well as a normal loop.

 Inclusive/Exclusive Sequences
 -----------------------------
 Like Python, RapydScript has a range() function.
-While powerful, the result it generates isn't immediatelly obvious when looking at the code.
+While powerful, the result it generates isn't immediately obvious when looking at the code.
 It's a minor pet peeve, but the couple extra seconds trying to visually parse it and remember that it's not inclusive can detract from the code flow.
 To remedy this, RapydScript borrows `to/til` operators from LiveScript (also known as human-readable versions of Ruby's `../...`).
 The following 4 lines of code are equivalent, for example:

 	a = [3 to 8]
 	a = [3 til 9]